anthonychu/azure-functions-deno-worker/README.md

 1. Run these Azure CLI commands to create and configure the function app:

     ```bash
+    # Log in to the Azure CLI
+    az login

     # Create resource group
     az group create -l $region -n $resourceGroupName